torvalds/linux/Documentation/networking/can.rst

 Additionally CAN FD capable CAN controllers support up to 64 bytes of payload.
-The representation of this length in can_frame.len and canfd_frame.len for userspace applications and inside the Linux network layer is a plain value from 0 ..
+The representation of this length in can_frame.len and canfd_frame.len for userspace applications and inside the GNU/Linux network layer is a plain value from 0 ..
 64 instead of the CAN 'data length code'.
 The data length code was a 1:1 mapping to the payload length in the Classical CAN frames anyway.
 The payload length to the bus-relevant DLC mapping is